Freedom Lane: Zchool Days

 “We can’t ask you to -”

 “You’re not asking,” Paulie said.
 “I’m offering from the kindness of my heart.
 Don’t tell him I said so, but I care about that kid too.
-He’s got the potential.
+He’s got potential, Helen.
 You guys worry about teaching him good manners and shit, and I’ll foot the school bills.”

 8 Days Later: